The 3 Investment Criteria Venture Capitalists Use to Screen Deal Flow

 • Geographic focus

-However, these objective criteria all not the only ones that matters.
+However, these objective criteria are not the only ones that matter.
 The firm’s philosophy must also be taken into account.

 A VC Firm’s Culture Shapes Their Investment Criteria